TuTAH1/mod-dh/README.md

+# Edit (difference from main branch):

-#Edit: physical keys changed to qwerty ones (to unify keyboard shortcuts between different layouts, simmilar to how it's done in non-latin language layouts).
+Physical keys changed to qwerty ones (to unify keyboard shortcuts between different layouts, simmilar to how it's done in non-latin language layouts).

 Colemak Mod-DH Downloads
 ========================